ocrosby/obsidian/Areas/kubernetes/README.md

 Control Planes manage the cluster and the nodes that are used to host the running applications.

-**A node is a VM or a physical computer that serves as a worker machine in a Kubernetes cluster.** Each node has a Kublet, which is an agent for managing the node and communicating with the Kubernetes control plane.
+**A node is a VM or a physical computer that serves as a worker machine in a Kubernetes cluster.** Each node has a `Kublet`, which is an agent for managing the node and communicating with the Kubernetes control plane.